konfirm/kontext/readme.md

 So, here's are couple of competitors:
 - [Knockout](http://knockoutjs.com)
 - [Ractive](http://www.ractivejs.org)

+## Building instructions
+Building Kontext and its extensions is [quite simple](documentation/building.md).

 ## Usage
 Now that you have gained some insight in the _why_, lets get on with the _how_.